 When I started in my last role there was no documented strategy.
 To direct our time, effort and resources I developed a strategic plan which led to the following successful service improvements projects;

 Implementation of Ivanti Service Management (which delivered web-based access to requests, incidents, assets and billing), NetApp Storage Infrastructure replacement (which reduced the cost of storage services for users by 87%) and NHS Data Sharing (which delivered the University’s first ISO 27001:2013 certified safe haven).

 |IT Service Delivery|

-With more than half the staff budget funded by cost recovery, CSCS operates very much like a typical managed service provider, with the Service Catalogue being continuously improved in response to changes in requirements, technology and legislation.
+With more than half the staff budget funded by cost recovery, my last employer operated very much like a typical managed service provider, with the Service Catalogue being continuously improved in response to changes in requirements, technology and legislation.
 Underlying those improvements are the implementation or refinement of the following ITIL service processes with the resulting benefits;

 Incident Management (reduced incident resolution times), Request Fulfilment (supports turnover of £0.5m p.a.), Major Incident Management (improved the speed and quality of resolution), Change Management (reduced service disruption by 40%) and Configuration Management (underpins service charging and automation).

-Operating an opt-in subscription-based service model in a federated University, managing relationships with customers is vital.
-The following communication and feedback channels are used to build and maintain relationships;
+When operating an opt-in subscription-based service model in a federated University, managing relationships with customers is vital.
+The following communication and feedback channels were used to build and maintain relationships;

 Random sample post-incident or request surveys to customers, structured web-based surveys, engagement via social media (Twitter), consultation with customers in service improvement projects, attendance at Head of Department Committee and Council of School meetings to brief and receive feedback on services, annual report to School IT Committee and Council of School on service and project performance.